 - Click the Settings tab, then Maintenance Windows.

 - Next to Reboot Method, select Allow user to postpone reboot beyond the maintenance window to allow user requested delays for reboot to pass beyond the configured window.

 - Select Place device in downtime during reboot to transition the selected devices to a Downtime state while it is being re-started.

 - For Force device out of downtime specify the maximum number of minutes the device can remain in downtime before restarting if the agent has not checked in.

 - Set a message that appears on the user's screen to inform them that a reboot will occur, to give them time to save their work.
-For example, this message appears to prompt for a reboot for a patch install update:

 - Set the schedule when the maintenance window occurs.